Newsletter Subscribe

 Whether it's a quick brekkie, brunch or long lunch, do it in style at some of the best new cafes Melbourne is dishing out.

 Melbourne is the food capital of Australia – that’s news to no one.
-It feels as though every corner you turn, there’s a cafe or restaurant calling your name, tempting you inside, not to mention all of the new places to eat popping up across the city.
+It feels as though every corner you turn, a cafe or restaurant is calling your name, tempting you inside, not to mention all of the new places to eat popping up across the city.
 It’s a hard game to try and save money when the best new cafes in Melbourne are oh so tempting!
 Don’t worry, we don’t blame you for ‘forgetting’ your work lunch.

 Wanting to try somewhere new, and perhaps find a new go-to spot?
 Here are our favourite new cafes in Melbourne.